resync/resync-simulator/README.md

 * resources: the number of seed resources contained in the data sources inventory (default: 100)
 * frequency: the number of events per second (default: 1)
 * event type(s): what kind of events it should simulate (default: ALL)
+* simulations: the number of simulations to run (default: infinite)

 The simulator implements the [observer][Observer Pattern], which means that the simulator notifies a number of registered observers about change events.

 ## Command Line Usage

-Start the command line simulator with default settings:
+Run the simulator with default settings:

-    python resync_simulator.py

-List available options

-    python resync_simulator.py -h
+    ./rs-simulator

+... and view the changing inventory at: http://localhost:8888

+Publish events to registered publishers

+    ./rs-simulator -p

-Run the simulator with 1000 seed resources, a frequency of 3 events per second, and only create events
+Run 5 simulation iterations with 10 seed resources, a frequency of 2 events per second, and only create events

-    python resync_simulator.py -r 1000 -f 3 -t create
+    ./rs-simulator -p -s 5 -r 10 -f 2 -t create

-## API Usage

-Extend the simulator with additional publisher clients by extending the *Observer* class and implementing the *notify(self, event)* method.
-Here is an example:

-    from simulator import Simulator
-    from observer import Observer

-    class XMPPBleeper(Observer):
-        """A sample observer that publishes XMPP bleeps"""

-        def notify(self, event):
-            print "XMPP publisher received %s.
-Now it bleeps..." % event
+Terminate simulation when running in infinite mode:

+    CTRL-C

 [observer](http://en.wikipedia.org/wiki/Observer_pattern)